Benefits Of A VA Loan Down Payment

 Benefits of a VA Loan Down Payment (Even Though It’s Optional)

-The VA home loan program allows you to buy a house with no down payment, by financing 100% of the purchase price.
-This feature allows military members and veterans to become homeowners sooner rather than later, by reducing the amount of money they have to save.
+The VA home loan program enables you to buy a house with no down payment by financing 100% of the purchase price.
+This feature allows military members and veterans to become homeowners sooner rather than later by reducing the money they have to save.

-But there are some distinct benefits to making a down payment on a VA loan, even if you’re not required to do so.
+But there are some distinct benefits to making a VA loan down payment, even if you’re not required.
 It could lower your monthly payments, reduce your total interest costs, and make you more competitive in the real estate market.

 VA Loans Don’t Require a Down Payment, But…

-To reiterate, the Department of Veterans Affairs (VA) home loan program allows eligible military members and veterans to buy a house with no down payment whatsoever.
+To reiterate, the Department of Veterans Affairs (VA) home loan program allows eligible military members and veterans to buy a house with a VA loan no down payment whatsoever.

 As it states on the VA.gov website: